SamuelSwartzberg/flashcardifying_text_temp/inf.md

 arguments|JS (not arrow functions)

 In sh, instead of parameters having names, you refer to them positionally via $0...$9.
-$# gets the amount of arguments passed.
+$# gets the amount of arguments passed. # $ for sytax normalization for the md document

 #### Positional and named